brianadams2337/containerstore-demo/.changeset/wild-plants-bathe.md

 '@scayle/storefront-application-nuxt': patch
 ---

-**\[Architecture\]** Resolved an issue where category navigation on the Product Listing Page (PLP) was unresponsive.
-Since the PLP was made a fixed page, navigating to a new category no longer triggered a page reload, causing a reactivity issue with category data.
-Category data is now exclusively fetched within the PLP, eliminating the need for the category middleware.
-The middleware's logic has been integrated into the PLP page itself.
+**\[Architecture\]** Resolved an issue where navigating between categories on the Product Listing Page (PLP) was unresponsive.
+This was caused by a reactivity problem after a recent change prevented the page from fully reloading.
+The fix moves all category data fetching logic from the now-removed middleware directly into the PLP component, ensuring data updates correctly on navigation.